michaelmuthomi/taskwise/README.md

 # taskwise
 Want to test it?
-It's on [PyPi Test](https://test.pypi.org/project/taskwise)
+It's on [Test PyPi](https://test.pypi.org/project/taskwise)